 Earlier, we had made a quantitative comparison between two fully open-source databases MariaDB and PostgreSQL.
 The intention of this article was to highlight the differences and similarities between two very similar databases.
 In the fight between MariaDB vs MySQL , there is not going to be a clear winner.
 By that, I mean, the right database depends on the use case, the business requirements, and even the allocated budget.
 We have looked at various points where each of the databases are stronger.
 The application requirements need to be aligned with topics such as performance, flexibility, the storage engines, and a conclusion needs to be drawn.

-Both the databases are used by large enterprises.While companies like Github, Facebook, and Netflix use MySQL, companies such as Google, Wikipedia, and CregsList have chosen MariaDB.
+Both the databases are used by large enterprises.While companies like Github, Facebook, and Netflix use MySQL, companies such as Google, Wikipedia, and CregsList have chosen MariaDB server.
 So, both databases are powerful but cater to different needs and we need to evaluate our requirements before choosing the right one.